julian-klode/lingolang/docs/evaluation.md

 }
 ```
 As can be seen, the map starts with some error cases, followed by base permissions, and then followed by more complex permissions (with error cases again).
-Due to the parser being recursive descent, we don't have to test every possible base permission combination at every level, but testing it once is enough,
+Due to the parser being recursive descent, we do not have to test every possible base permission combination at every level, but testing it once is enough,
 so the test for structured permissions can just pick any base permission and are still representative.
 Combined with 100% line coverage (and no short circuiting logic operators in the code), that means that we can parse all valid permissions.
 But the line coverage is also misleading: The code uses `Expect(tokenType, tokenType, ...)` and `Accept(tokenType, tokenType)`, so